 This chapter deals with calculation methodology and implementation issues associated with the annual rate adjustment mechanism underlying the price cap plan.
 After a brief overview of how the price cap formula works, the derivation of an utility's IPI and its components is described, thereby providing the utility with sufficient information should it wish to calculate its own utility-specific IPI.
-In addition, the application of Z factors to transition and extraordinary costs, as well as deferred revenue to move to MBRR is discussed, as is calculation of over-earnings and sharing.
-The calculations and data used in this chapter are examples only, and should not be construed as reflecting actual values of any individual utility's IPI or cost structure, or the actual industry IPI for 2000 and 2001.
+In addition, an example of the application of Z factors to transition and extraordinary costs is presented.
+The calculations and data used in this chapter are examples only, and should not be construed as reflecting actual values of any individual utility's IPI or cost structure, or the actual industry IPI for 2001 and 2002.